Frederick Smith, 2nd Earl of Birkenhead: Background

 For the first three years of the Second World War, Lord Birkenhead served with a Territorial Army Anti-Tank unit.
 Following a course at the Staff College, Camberley, Major "Freddy" Birkenhead was assigned to the Foreign Office's Political Intelligence Department, popularly known as the Political Warfare Executive, or PWE for short.
 He saw action in Croatia, as second-in-command of a sub-mission headed by Randolph Churchill, under Brigadier Fitzroy Maclean's 37th Military Mission, which included Evelyn Waugh.
 As a result, he plays a prominent role in Waugh's diaries.

+Career

 Lord Birkenhead served as Parliamentary Private Secretary to Lord Halifax (1938–1939), and as Lord-in-waiting to King George VI (1938–1940 and 1951–1952) and Queen Elizabeth II (1952–1955).

+In the documentary 'The Man Who Destroyed Oscar Wilde' broadcast by PBS America, Merlin Holland - grandson of Irish poet, author and playwright Oscar Wilde, explains that Lord Birkenhead (who was Holland's godfather) offered help to H. Montgomery Hyde with his biography of Edward Carson.
+Lord Birkenhead wrote Hyde a letter in 1950 (which is held in the Public Record Office of Northern Ireland), that he had known Carson and could tell him first hand of what Carson had said about his part in the infamous court case which led to the downfall, disgrace and subsequent imprisonment of Wilde.

 As a writer, Lord Birkenhead primarily authored political biographies, including books on Lord Cherwell and Lord Halifax.
 In the late 1940s, Lord Birkenhead was commissioned by Rudyard Kipling's daughter Elsie Bambridge to write a biography of Kipling.
 An agreement with Lord Birkenhead gave Bambridge control over the contents, ownership of copyright, and two-thirds of any profits.
 Ultimately, Bambridge did not accept Lord Birkenhead's work, and it remained unpublished through his death in 1975 and her death in 1976.
 The biography was finally published in 1978 with the agreement of Bambridge's heirs.